 John Larney (1836?-19??), aka Mollie or Molly Matches, et al. — Pickpocket, Bank Burglar

-Following the Civil War (in which he admirably enlisted–by his count–93 times in order to receive the bounties), Larney settled in Cleveland, Ohio, and bought some property under the name John Dolan.
+Following the Civil War (in which he admirably enlisted–by his count–93 times), Larney settled in Cleveland, Ohio, and bought some property under the name John Dolan.
 He married a Cleveland woman, Mary Sullivan, in August 1866.
 He opened a saloon, but most of his income came from long-distance pickpocket tours.
-He knew every technique of working crowds, train stations, seaside resorts, fairs, passenger steamers…anyplace people jostled together.
+He knew every technique of working crowds, train stations, beach resorts, passenger steamers…anyplace people jostled together.
 Often, Larney directed a team that worked in conjunction with one another: one creating a distraction, one stalling the victim with a bump or misdirection, another dipping into pockets or purses, and another cruising quickly past to take the purloined property from the “dip.”
 But in a pinch, Larney could work alone.

 Chief Byrnes points out that Larney was a versatile criminal, as witnessed by his involvement in a robbery by sneak thieves of a bank in Galesburg, Illinois in July, 1879.
 The gang included Jimmy “Nosy Jones” Carroll (aka “Red-Headed Jimmy”), Patrick”Paddy” Guerin, and Billy Burke (a husband of Sophie Lyons).
 With the spoils, Larney bought property in Canada under the name “John Dolan,” and while there also decided to acquire a second wife, Catharine Flight.

 During the period around 1879-1880, there’s an anecdote about Larney that demonstrates one of his talents:

 Examples of the different looks of Molly Matches can be found in Grannan’s pocket guide to criminals: